davek184/nfdb/README.md

-# USB C Daughterboard for Norbaforce
+# USB-C Daughterboard for Norbaforce

 There are 2 different Norbaforces MKI & MKII/III (2/3 are identical internally).
 The different models use slightly different daughterboards to accommodate the usb cutout in the case.